 …

-In an allocated ranging round of a ranging block within a hyper block, the controller may transmit an Enhanced Ranging Round IE (ERR IE), described in 10.32.9.11, to inform the next ranging block that is assigned to a controlee, the number of rounds in the next assigned ranging block and the ranging round information in the next assigned ranging block.
+In an allocated ranging round of a ranging block within a hyper block, the controller may transmit an Enhanced Ranging Round IE (ERR IE), described in 10.32.9.11, to inform a controlee about its next ranging block assignment , the number of rounds in the next assigned ranging block and the ranging round information in the next assigned ranging block.
 The ERR IE may be included in the RCM or in the last message sent by the controller to the controlees in the current ranging round.
 The ERR IE will also signal to the controlees whether to hop to a different round and/or use a different transmission offset in the ranging round of the next assigned ranging block.
 After receiving the ERR IE in the final message of a ranging message sequence or in an RCM, the next higher layer of the controlee is responsible for using the indicated ranging round and transmission offset in the next assigned ranging block.
-If round hopping is enabled, the controlee may infer the number of rounds in the block based on the Number of Rounds field in the ERR IE and will be able to calculate its allocated round in the block.
+If round hopping is enabled, the controlee is able to determine the number of rounds in the block based on the Number of Rounds field in the ERR IE and will be able to calculate its allocated round in the block.

-If the controlee does not receive the ERR IE (either in the final message of the exchange or in the RCM), for example due to an interference event, the controlee may listen to the channel at the next known hyper block advertisement round to receive the scheduling IE carrying the block assignment schedule for the hyper block.
+If the controlee does not receive the ERR IE (either in the final message of the exchange or in the RCM), for example due to an interference event, the controlee should listen to the channel at the next known hyper block advertisement round to receive the scheduling IE carrying the block assignment schedule for the hyper block.
 After receiving the block assignment(s), if the controlee finds its address or the address of the

 network it belongs to in the Scheduling IE, it will know the block that is assigned to it.
 If round hopping is enabled, it may also calculate the number of rounds in the block based on the Ranging Block Duration field and the Round Duration field in the HBS IE and will be able to calculate its allocated round in the block.